 Seeing time when the studio appears free is not an invitation to use the studio without confirmation.

 Studio requests are requests for studio time only.
 The Production Office handles reservations both for CAMS production gear (see: circulation policy) as well as for the Weitz Center's Audio Recording Studio gear.It is the Production Office's policy not to do same-day reservations for equipment.

-Any Carleton student, staff or faculty member who attends a one-hour training may become authorized to schedule time in the Weitz Center Audio Recording Studio.
-Typically, three trainings are held at the beginning of fall and winter terms, plus one at the beginning of spring term, with places for about eight people per training.
-E-mail for more information on upcoming training sessions:
+Any Carleton student, staff or faculty member who attends a one-hour orientation (see: below) may request time in the Weitz Center Audio Recording Studio.
+Typically, three of these are held at the beginning of fall and winter terms, plus one at the beginning of spring term, with places for about eight people each.
+Here is a list of upcoming orientations.